How to Copyright Your Book

-- Register copyright of your literary work with an independent copyrighting service.
+- Register copyright of your literary work with an independent copyright registration service.

 - If you make any change to or update the book after registering copyright, it is important to register the updated work as a separate and new registration.
 Please note that you cannot update a copyrighted work as the changes made would make the work different to the original registered work.
-For this reason, Copyright House offer multiple or unlimited registration packages and we believe it best supports the creative process and the evolution of literary works.
+For this reason, Copyright House offers unlimited registration packages as this best supports the creative process and the evolution of literary works.

 How to Create a Copyright Page for Your Book

 A copyright page should appear in your book right after the title page and just before the table of contents.
 An example of relevant information is listed below: